 // All derivatives of e^x at x=1 equal e

-Forward vs Reverse Mode
+Forward vs. Reverse Mode

-This library implements forward mode AD:
+This library implements forward mode:

-- Pros: Simple, no memory overhead, exact derivatives
+- Pros: Simple, no memory overhead, exact

 - Cons: Cost is O(n) for n input variables